Wind power in Montana: Wind farms

-Glacier Wind Farm became Montana's largest wind farm with completion of the first 106.5 MW stage in late 2008, then nearly doubled in size to a 210 MW capacity when joined by the second stage in 2009.
+Glacier Wind Farm became Montana's largest wind farm.
+Its first 106.5 MW stage was completed in late 2008, and it nearly doubled in size to a 210 MW capacity when the second stage was completed in 2009.
 Numerous smaller farms were constructed during the following decade.
 Glacier was surpassed by the 240 MW Pryor Mountain Wind Project upon its completion in late 2020.